Tukad Cepung Waterfall

 Tukad Cepung Waterfall, Waterfall in Bangli, Indonesia

-Local inhabitants have maintained the natural pathways to the waterfall since the early 1900s, preserving access through dense tropical vegetation for generations.
+Local people have maintained the natural pathways to the waterfall since the early 1900s, preserving access through dense tropical vegetation.
+This long-term upkeep has allowed generations to keep the area safely accessible.

 Location: Bangli